Babli Bouncer: Plot

 In Delhi, Babli meets Viraj several times.
-At Viraj's birthday party, drunk Babli confesses to Viraj her feeling for him.
-Viraj rejects Babli and insults her for being uneducated and uncivil.
-Babli gets heartbroken and cuts her ties with Viraj.
-Upon hearing Viraj's words, Babli decides to change herself and improve her social status, not to impress Viraj but for herself.
+At his birthday party, she drunkenly confesses her feelings for him.
+He rejects and insults her for being uneducated and uncivil.
+Babli is heartbroken and cuts her ties with Viraj.
+Upon hearing his words, Babli decides to change herself and improve her social status, not to impress Viraj but for herself.

 She enrols in a class to continue her education, learns English, and gradually progresses.

-Viraj and his friends visit Babli's club, during which he quarrels with the playboy son of a high-profile politician.
+Viraj and his friends visit Babli's club, and he quarrels with the playboy son of a high-profile politician.
 The playboy points a gun at Viraj's head and threatens to kill him.
-Babli arrives at the scene and is able to solve it peacefully with her courage and brain.
-Viraj becomes very impressed and regrets rejecting her.
+Babli arrives at the scene and solves it peacefully with her courage and brain.
+Viraj is impressed and regrets rejecting her.
 He begins to chase her, trying to win back her heart.
-Babli tries to avoid him a few times and finally rejects him, telling him she no longer loves him.
+Babli tries to avoid him a few times and finally rejects him, saying she no longer loves him.

-Another night at the club, gangsters sneakily abduct a female customer.
+Another night at the club, gangsters abduct a female customer.
 They force her into their car and flee, planning to rape or kill her.
-Babli happens to see the incident and decides to save the girl.
+Babli sees the incident and decides to save the girl.
 She defeats all the gangsters on the road and saves the girl.
-The incident is reported by the media and Babli suddenly becomes very famous and popular.
-The Chief Minister of her State publicly awarded her a medal of bravery.
+The incident is reported by the media and Babli suddenly becomes famous and popular.
+The Chief Minister of her state awards her a medal of bravery.

-With the help of a wealthy customer whom Babli saved before, she opens her training centre to train female bouncers who want to follow her step.
+With the help of a wealthy customer whom Babli saved before, she opens her training centre to train female bouncers who want to follow in her footsteps.